onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 ONAP Volume Module Output Parameters
 ++++++++++++++++++++++++++++++++++++

-R-89913 A VNF’s Heat Orchestration Template’s Cinder Volume Module Output Parameter(s) **MUST** include the UUID(s) of the Cinder Volumes created in template, while other Output Parameters **MAY** be included.
+R-89913 A VNF's Heat Orchestration Template's Cinder Volume Module Output Parameter(s) **MUST** include the UUID(s) of the Cinder Volumes created in template, while other Output Parameters **MAY** be included.

-A VNF’s Heat Orchestration Template’s Cinder Volume Module Output Parameter(s) are only available for the module (base or incremental) that the volume template is associated with.
+A VNF's Heat Orchestration Template's Cinder Volume Module Output Parameter(s) are only available for the module (base or incremental) that the volume template is associated with.

-R-07443 A VNF’s Heat Orchestration Templates’ Cinder Volume Module Output Parameter’s name and type **MUST** match the input parameter name and type in the corresponding Base Module or Incremental Module unless the Output Parameter is of the type ‘comma_delimited_list’, then the corresponding input parameter **MUST** be declared as type ‘json’.
+R-07443 A VNF's Heat Orchestration Templates' Cinder Volume Module Output Parameter's name and type **MUST** match the input parameter name and type in the corresponding Base Module or Incremental Module unless the Output Parameter is of the type 'comma\_delimited\_list', then the corresponding input parameter **MUST** be declared as type 'json'.

-If the Output parameter has a comma_delimited_list value (e.g., a collection of UUIDs from a Resource Group), then the corresponding input parameter must be declared as type json and not a comma_delimited_list, which is actually a string value with embedded commas.
+If the Output parameter has a comma_delimited_list value (e.g., a collection of UUIDs from a Resource Group), then the corresponding input parameter must be declared as type json and not a comma\_delimited\_list, which is actually a string value with embedded commas.

 R-20547 When an ONAP Volume Module Output Parameter is declared as an input